Can I print out my intake forms and bring it to my first session?

 What if I decide to drop out of therapy?

 Unfortunately, some people drop out of therapy prematurely and do not receive the full benefit of treatment.
-If you are considering dropping out of therapy, we recommend you making one more session to discuss your concerns with your therapist.
+If you are considering dropping out of therapy, we recommend you scheduling one more session to discuss your concerns with your therapist.
 This may be your moment of greatest personal growth, and your therapist can assist in getting you back on track.

 What do I do if I feel stuck?

 There might be times when you feel stuck or convinced you are not making any progress.
 It can be extremely helpful to talk about those feelings with your therapist, though it may not be easy for you.
 Perhaps you are afraid of conflict, or concerned about hurting your therapist's feelings.
-However, if you do not tell your therapist how you feel, it my sabotage your progress.
+However, if you do not tell your therapist how you feel, it may sabotage your progress.
 Therapists know how to listen objectively to your concerns without becoming defensive.
 A frank discussion of your feelings will often lead to an unexpected therapeutic breakthrough.

 What do I do if I have an emergency?